exsitu-projects/ilatex/TECHNICAL-GUIDE.md

 - The task queuer ([`TaskQueuer`]) executes all the tasks it receives one after the other;
 - The task throttler ([`TaskThrottler`]) waits a certain amount of time (`timeBetweenTasks`) after executing one task before running the next one;
-- The task debouncer ([`TaskDebouncer`]) waits a certain amount of time (`waitingTime`) when given a task (without executing it!), and only executes the last task received during that period of time (which may be different from the task that triggered that waiting period!).
+- The task debouncer ([`TaskDebouncer`]) waits a certain amount of time (`waitingTime`) when given a task (without executing it!) and only executes the last task received during that period of time (which may be different from the task that triggered that waiting period!).

-> **Note:** these runners are not designed to be immune to race conditions due to the asynchronicity of the tasks the run and the timers they use.
+> **Note:** these runners are not designed to be immune to race conditions due to the asynchronicity of the tasks they run and the timers they use.
 > Future versions may further investigate these issues and consider relying on mechanisms such as mutexes (e.g., [https://github.com/DirtyHairy/async-mutex](https://github.com/DirtyHairy/async-mutex)).